hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `parameter_name` - (Required) Parameter name.
 Valid Values: `LambdaArn`, `NumberOfRetries`, `RoleArn`, `BufferSizeInMBs`, `BufferIntervalInSeconds`
 * `parameter_value` - (Required) Parameter value.
 Must be between 1 and 512 length (inclusive).
 When providing a Lambda ARN, you should specify the resource version as well.

+The `vpc_config` object supports the following:

+* `subnet_ids` - (Required) A list of subnet IDs to associate with Kinesis Firehose.
+* `security_group_ids` - (Required) A list of security group IDs to associate with Kinesis Firehose.
+* `role_arn` - (Required) The ARN of the IAM role to be assumed by Firehose for calling the Amazon EC2 configuration API and for creating network interfaces.
+Make sure role has permissions of `ec2:CreateNetworkInterface`, `ec2:CreateNetworkInterfacePermission`, `ec2:Describe*` and `ec2:DeleteNetworkInterface`

 ### data_format_conversion_configuration